ExperienceOne/apikit/Contribution.md

  - a description of the expected behaviour

 We will process the bug ticket as soon as possible.

+## I have found a security issue!
+Please contact us via email (apikit-security@experienceone.com)

+We will need the following information.

+- the used version, tag, branch or commit of the APIKit
+- a description of the security issue
+- attack vectors
+- a possible fix for the issue

 ## What do I need to know to help?
 If you are looking to help to with a code contribution our project using Golang please first have a look at the technologies we used to build the APIKit.